https://maplegroveeye.vision/when-should-adults-have-a-baseline-eye-exam/

 Baseline Eye Exams in Your 20s and 30s

-Even if you believe your eyes are healthy and your vision is good, you should have a complete comprehensive exam with dilation by your eye doctor once in your 20s and twice in your 30s.
+If your eyes are healthy and your vision is good, you should have a complete comprehensive exam with dilation by your Eye Doctor once in your 20s and twice in your 30s.
+If you notice sudden visual disturbances, eye pain, injuries, or infections, this warrants an immediate check-up.

-By having an eye exam and we recommend that children have their first eye exam by age 4.
+Disclaimer: How do you know if your vision is good or optimal?
+Well… by having an eye exam, and we recommend that children have their first eye exam by age 4.

-• If you wear contact lenses, see your eye doctor every year.
+• If you wear contact lenses, you must see your eye doctor every year and ensure the suitability of your lenses.

 • If you have diabetes or have a family history of eye disease, talk with your eye doctor about how often your eyes should be examined.